-No. Finding Finding Implication Recommendation Management Comment Responsible Progress to Date 7 While our inquiries indicate Rating Lack of Once the development of Notes, currently in the Officer CEO Completed, per this ' that the Shire of Northam's Low Lack of communication with Once the development of the organisation risk register Notes, currently in the process of reviewing the Completed, per this report to the Audit prior period Audit Regulation those charged with (as noted at number 1 functions for the Audit Committee.
-17 Risk Report (being the risk governance. above) is completed, we committee.
-Committee. dashboard) was presented to governance. recommend this register Committee. the Audit Committee, an and / or risk dashboard is updated risk report is not tabled at Audit Committee provided to the Audit and subsequent Council Committee / Council on a meetings on a periodic regular basis. basis.
-0 We note Shire of Northam Low Risk of being We recommend Council Insurance coverage is - Fyee Complete - The Shire 8 does not currently hold Low We recommend Council investigate obtaining Insurance coverage is reviewed annually in Exec Manager now has cover for Cybercrime insurance. uninsured against cybercrime. cybercrime insurance. consultation with the council Cybercrime.
-Cyberchine insurance.
-Cyberonine. cyberchine insulance.
-Insurance Company (LGIS), Services Cyberchine. in the past this has not been OCIVIOCS identified as a 'high' risk area, will investigate as part of the annual insurance review.
+No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 7 While our inquiries indicate that the Shire of Northam's prior period Audit Regulation 17 Risk Report (being the risk dashboard) was presented to the Audit Committee, an updated risk report is not provided to the Audit Committee / Council on a regular basis.
+Low Lack of communication with those charged with governance.
+Once the development of the organisation risk register (as noted at number 1 above) is completed, we recommend this register and / or risk dashboard is tabled at Audit Committee and subsequent Council meetings on a periodic basis.
+Notes, currently in the process of reviewing the functions for the Audit committee.
+CEO Completed, per this report to the Audit Committee.
+8 We note Shire of Northam does not currently hold Cybercrime insurance.
+Low Risk of being uninsured against cybercrime.
+We recommend Council investigate obtaining cybercrime insurance.
+Insurance coverage is reviewed annually in consultation with the council Insurance Company (LGIS), in the past this has not been identified as a 'high' risk area, will investigate as part of the annual insurance review.
+Exec Manager Corporate Services Complete - The Shire now has cover for Cybercrime.

-No. Finding Finding Implication Recommendation Management Comment Responsible Officer Progress to Date 9 We noted the Shire of Northam Insurance Register does not currently record the date insurance claims are submitted to the Shire of Northam, to ensure insurance claims are subsequently lodged and followed up in a timely manner after an incident.
-Rating Low Untimely recovery of costs associated with insurance events.
+No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 9 We noted the Shire of Northam Insurance Register does not currently record the date insurance claims are submitted to the Shire of Northam, to ensure insurance claims are subsequently lodged and followed up in a timely manner after an incident.
+Low Untimely recovery of costs associated with insurance events.
 We recommend insurance claims be lodged on a timely basis after incidents occur (we suggest no longer than one month) and the date the claim is submitted to the Shire be recorded in the insurance claims register.
 Noted.
 Governance Officer Completed August 2018 10 Our review identified that the: (a) Community Engagement Plan was last endorsed on 12 October 2011; and (b) Management of Council Property Leases was last reviewed on 16 October 2013.
 Low Risk that outdated documents are being referenced by Council staff.
 We recommend all Council plans, policies and procedures are reviewed and updated regularly.
-We also recommend that reviews of policies and procedures include ensuring all references to legislation / guidelines have changed, the policy is updated to reflect those changes.
+We also recommend that reviews of policies and procedures include ensuring all references to legislation / guidelines are current and if legislation / guidelines have changed, the policy is updated to reflect those changes.
 Plans and policies are monitored and reviewed (as required) internally on a regular basis.
 Various CEO Governance a) Not yet reviewed.
 No change since previous update. b) Completed Endorsed by Council in August 2018.